An NQT’s guide to Christmas in the Primary School

 Find out early what the school protocol on class presents is and stick to it.
 Keep the budget low, it is all too easy to overspend!
 Consider buying a whole class present such as a game for wet play or some books for the book corner.
 Even a modest budget of £1 a head could buy five or six great quality books your class will enjoy and benefit from for the rest of the year.
 Good condition games can often be found in charity shops for a fraction of the new price.
 If you like the idea of giving the children individual presents, these editable bookmarks from Twinkl are a good option.

-It’s not Christmas witglitter_close_uphout a bit of glitter, is it?
+It’s not Christmas without a bit of glitter, is it?
 Never ever ever leave a full pot of glitter unattended.
 It will end in tears, probably yours.
 Decant it into smaller pots and work on large pieces of paper so that glitter can easily be tipped back into a pot by picking up the paper and making it into an impromptu glitter slide.

 By Inkwina (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons

-The Christmas performance is always a big deal and can be very stressful for staff. lucia-1108754_1280
+The Christmas performance is always a big deal and can be very stressful for staff.

 Don’t expect your children to turn into the Royal Shakespeare Company; it’s a school nativity, not a professional performance!
 It might be difficult when no one has learnt their words and they can’t remember the tune to “Silent Night” but keep in your mind the fact that you are making precious memories for your children and their families.
 It really will be alright on the night.